sogaiu/janet-ts-mode/README.md

 * Open a `.janet` file, then:
   * `M-x janet-ts-mode` to enable the major mode
   * Try indenting some code
-  * Observe some syntax highligthing :)
+  * Observe some syntax highlighting :)
   * `M-x imenu`
   * `M-x which-function-mode`
   * `M-x treesit-end-of-defun` - might be a bit weird due to